 After the harrowing tiger experience, it was time for lunch.
 We tried to put thoughts of goats and chickens out of our minds.

 We ended up at a place that specializes in a special fish stew dish that’s cooked in a large, wide pot built into your dining table.

 It’s a favorite of the locals, as a warming winter meal.
 You basically go in there and choose all the raw ingredients that you want to go into the soup: vegetables, mushrooms, tofu, noodles, etc. Then your chosen ingredients and your fish are all cooked into a warm, tasty soup/stew right in front of you…sort of Harbin’s take on a hot pot.

 After lunch, it was time to head to the airport (the plane ended up being delayed, not, ironically, because of anything that was happening in Harbin, but because it was snowing in Beijing).

 We settled in for a long wait at the gate, and ended up getting back home in Beijing around 1 AM.
-But, all in all, Harbin was a really interesting, unique place to visit–extreme weather, Sino-Russian cultural mixing, a live action version of Big Cat Diaries, and bread soda?
+But, all in all, the city and the famous Harbin Ice Festival was a really interesting, unique place to visit–extreme weather, Sino-Russian cultural mixing, a live action version of Big Cat Diaries, and bread soda?
 All things that count as totally new experiences.
 Plus, we totally got the whole walking on ice thing down.